CrowdTruth/DrDetectiveAPI/README.md

 set the URL to the location where your game instance is installed, for example *http://localhost:8080/admin-games/api*.

-Last but not least, go to the instructions for installing this api specific to your game instance.
+Last but not least, go to the instructions for configuring this API specific to your game instance.
 For example https://github.com/CrowdTruth/BioCrowd/wiki/Configurations-for-using-the-DrDetectiveAPI

 If everything went well, the API has been succesfully installed.